meetU-MasterStudents/2018---2019-Equipe-6/ReadMe.md

 ```

 ### 3) Run

-Command lines to build the package
+Here are the command lines to build the package.

-**Packages** are quite simple to use.
+**Compilation of cpp files** Only needed once.
 Start by writting the below command line to build the package:
 ```bash
 sudo g++ -o profile main.cpp Profile.cpp -std=c++11